gpolitog/fishigan/README.md

 > A Quasar application providing comprehensive information about fishing in Michigan

 #### features
-Currently only displayed fish species found in Michigan along with descriptions and images of each fish
+Currently displays fish species found in Michigan along with descriptions and images of each fish

 ## To run locally